“YOU ‘FINANCE’ everything you buy. You either pay interest to someone else or you give up interest you could have earned.”

 Additionally, the value of the underlying cash value asset eliminates risk typically associated with “borrowing” or “taking out a loan.”
 In cases where the policy owner for some reason is NOT able to pay off their loan out of their income, they simply paid for it with the cash value that served as the loan’s collateral.

-In other words, doing a withdrawal remains an option, even after a policy loan is in place, should life not go according to plans.
+In other words, doing a withdrawal remains an option, even after a life insurance policy loan is in place, should life not go according to plans.

 Building Wealth 101 with the Infinite Banking Concept